joelwross/tutorials/src/css-frameworks/index.md

 </div>
 ```

 Note that the `col-xs-4` classes became `col-sm-4`.
-By default, the `<div>` elements will stretch to fill the entire row and thus stack on top of each other, and the `col-sm-4` will only start to create the multi-column layout on small screens and larger (`>=768px`).
-Those `col-md-N` style classes are defined within a media rule block with the condition `min-width(768px)`, so they won't be applied until the screen size is at least `768px` wide.
+By default, the `<div>` elements will stretch to fill the entire row and thus stack on top of each other, but the `col-sm-4` will create a multi-column layout on small screens and larger (`>=768px`).
+If you look in the Bootstrap stylesheet, you'll see that those `col-md-4` style classes are defined within a media rule block that has the condition `min-width(768px)`, so they are applied only when the screen size is at least `768px` wide.
 Here's what it looks like in the browser:

 <p data-height="200" data-theme-id="dark" data-slug-hash="qNQZZW" data-default-tab="result" data-user="drstearns" data-embed-version="2" class="codepen">See the Pen <a href="https://codepen.io/drstearns/pen/qNQZZW/">Bootstrap Grid 2</a> by Dave Stearns (<a href="http://codepen.io/drstearns">@drstearns</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-Bootstrap also defines classes for `col-md-N`, which are in media rule blocks with the condition `min-width(992px)`, and `col-lg-N` classes, which are in media rule blocks with the condition `min-width(1200px)`.
+Bootstrap also defines classes for `col-md-*`, which are in media rule blocks with the condition `min-width(992px)`, and `col-lg-*` classes, which are in media rule blocks with the condition `min-width(1200px)`.

 You can also combine these classes to create different layouts on different sizes of screens: